rickydunlop/fbmessenger-node/README.md

 curl -X POST "https://graph.facebook.com/v2.6/me/subscribed_apps?access_token=<PAGE_ACCESS_TOKEN>"
 ```

-you can always run you express app with all necessary routes defined and go under `/subscribe`.
+You can always run you express app with all necessary routes defined and go under `/subscribe`.
 See the first example for more details.

 Steps: